 - Preheat oven to 550°F with oven rack in center of oven.
 Trim stem of cauliflower, keeping leaves intact, so it will sit level on a rimmed baking sheet—I line mine with parchment paper.
 Bring a large pot of water to a boil in a stockpot over high heat.
 Stir in the 1/3 cup kosher salt until dissolved.

 - Add cauliflower to water; place a heatproof ceramic plate on top of cauliflower to keep it submerged or use a lid and partially cover the pot.
-Boil until tender and a fork inserted in cauliflower meets no resistance, 10 to 13 minutes.
+Boil until tender and a fork inserted in cauliflower meets no resistance, 10 to 13 minutes—NOTE: If you are using a smaller head of cauliflower, consider reducing the boiling time to 8-10 minutes.
 Using a spider, gently lift cauliflower from water, and let drain in spider or transfer to a colander and drain in the sink.
 Let stand until cauliflower has cooled slightly and is dry to the touch, about 15 minutes.
 Place cauliflower, stem side down, on a rimmed baking sheet.